 There are surprising parallels between the sister cities of Berlin and Los Angeles, as is convincingly shown in the exhibition Berlin/Los Angeles: Space for Music—kinships not only in urban development, but also in the arts and philosophical outlook.
+A common thread persists below the surface of the obvious differences in their histories.(1)

 By comparing two of the most iconic structures built for music performance over the last century, the exhibition at the Getty Research Institute illustrates some of the two cities’ commonalities in a new and revealing way.
-The juxtaposition of Hans Scharoun’s 1963 Philharmonic in Berlin and Frank Gehry’s 2003 Disney Hall in LA brings to light strong similarities from architectural, acoustical, and musical, as well as social and urban, points of view.
+The juxtaposition of Hans Scharoun’s 1963 Philharmonic in Berlin and Frank Gehry’s 2003 Disney Hall in L.A. brings to light strong similarities from architectural, acoustical, and musical, as well as social and urban, points of view.

 Spaces for Music